mac2503/Road_section_time_series/README.md

 ## Model Used

-- Light Gradient Boosting Machine model - regression model
+- Light Gradient Boosting Machine - regression model
 - Gradient Boosting: decision trees for regression/classification
 - Boosting: came out of the idea of whether a weak learner can be modified to become better

 ## Metric Used

 - RMSE: Root Mean Square Error

   ![](images/RMSE1.jpg)

 ## Result